The emotional blueprint of movie genres

 So if you're a filmmaker, how should you use this type of data?
 Not to limit what your movie is or could be.

 Instead, consider that this is the landscape of expectations in which your film will be released.
-This is what people are reasonably expecting to see, and which they may be actively seeking.
+This is what people reasonably expect to see, and which they may actively seek.
 If you underdeliver on what they think they paid for, they may feel cheated.
-Know this is how your movie is likely to be sold, and then consider how you sate their needs while still making the movie you want to make.
+Know this is how your movie is likely to be sold, and then consider how you can sate their needs while still making the movie you want to make.